cvkem/async_bridge/README.md

 The library consists of three functions that all should be run in a synchronous context (process):
 * run_async: run a future (asynchronous task) to completion and return the result of that task.
 * spawn_async: run a future on a diffent thread and return a JoinHandle.
-* handle_await: Use to await a JoinHandle as returned by 'spawn_async'.
+* handle_await: Used to await a JoinHandle as returned by 'spawn_async'.
+* execute_action: Can be used to build a closure that captures the async runtime such that it can execute asynchronous code in a synchronous context.

 ### Usecases for the async_bridge
 The use-cases of async_bridge are (in my opinion):